-Disqualified persons are donors and donor advisors with respect to the fund.
-Donors and donor advisors include a donor or any person appointed or designated by a donor that reasonably expects to have advisory privileges with respect to the distribution or investment of amount held in such fund or account.
+Disqualified persons are donors and donor-advisors with respect to the fund.
+Donors and donor-advisors include a donor or any person appointed or designated by a donor that reasonably expects to have advisory privileges with respect to the distribution or investment of amount held in such fund or account.
 These terms also include family members of the donor and donor advisors.
-Finally, donor and donor-advised include thirty-five (35) percent controlled entities.
+Finally, donor and donor-advisors include 35 percent controlled entities.

-Determining SO Status
+Determining supporting organization status

-When a donor or donor’s representative recommends a grant from a donor-advised fund to a SO additional steps must be taken before a grant is approved and paid.
-Foundation staff must determine if an organization is a 501(c)(3) nonprofit organization as defined in section 509(a)(3) for SOs.
-The IRS has approved use of the IRS determination letter, the IRS Business Master File, and GuideStar Charity Check to confirm the status of an agency as a SO.
-Additional information and documentation may be requested from the organization and the organization may be asked to certify the SO status before a grant is approved.
+When a donor or donor’s representative recommends a grant from a Donor-Advised Fund to a supporting organization, additional steps must be taken before a grant is approved and paid.
+Foundation Staff must determine if an organization is a 501(c)(3) not-for-profit organization as defined in section 509(a)(3) for supporting organizations.
+The IRS has approved use of the IRS determination letter, the IRS Business Master File, and GuideStar Charity Check to confirm the status of an agency as a supporting organization.
+Additional information and documentation may be requested from the organization and the organization may be asked to certify the Supporting Organization status before a grant is approved.

 Supporting documentation required for 509(a)(3) Type I, Type II:

-Standard documentation required by Due Diligence Procedures; and
+Standard documentation required by due diligence process; and

 Copy of organization's governing documents (i.e. Articles of Incorporation, Bylaws, Declarations of Trust); and

-Written representation signed by an officer, director or trustee of the grantee identifying the grantee as a Type I or Type II SO.
-The written representation must describe how the grantee's officers, directors, or trustees are selected, and references any provisions in governing documents that establish a Type I (operated, supervised, or controlled by) or a Type II (supervised or controlled in connection with) relationship (as applicable) between the grantee and its supported organization(s); or
+Written representation signed by an officer, director or trustee of the grantee identifying the grantee as a Type I or Type II supporting organization.
+The written representation must describe how the grantee's officers, directors, or trustees are selected, and references any provisions in governing documents that establish a Type I (operated, supervised, or controlled by) or a Type II (supervised or controlled in connection with) relationship (as applicable) between the grantee and its supported organization(s);

+Or

-A written opinion of counsel of either the Foundation or the prospective grantee concluding the prospective grantee is a Type I, Type II, or functionally integrated Type III SO.
+A written opinion of counsel of either the Foundation or the prospective grantee concluding the prospective grantee is a Type I, Type II, or functionally integrated Type III supporting organization.

 Supporting documentation required for 509(a)(3) Type III:

-Standard documentation required by Due Diligence Procedures; and
+Standard documentation required by due diligence process; and

 A list that identifies the one or more supported organizations with which the prospective grantee is functionally integrated; and copies of the organization's governing documents (and, if relevant, of the supported organization(s)), and any other documents that set forth the relationship of the prospective grantee to its supported organizations, if such relationship is not reflected in the governing documents; and

-A written representation signed by an officer, director or trustee of each of the supported organizations with which the prospective grantee represents that it is functionally integrated describing the activities of the grantee and confirming, that but for the involvement of the grantee engaging in activities to perform the functions of, or to carry out the purposes of the supported organization, the supported organization would normally be engaged in those activities itself; or
+A written representation signed by an officer, director or trustee of each of the supported organizations with which the prospective grantee represents that it is functionally integrated describing the activities of the grantee and confirming, that but for the involvement of the grantee engaging in activities to perform the functions of, or to carry out the purposes of the supported organization, the supported organization would normally be engaged in those activities itself;

+Or

-A written opinion of counsel of either the Foundation or the prospective grantee concluding the prospective grantee is a Type I, Type II, or functionally integrated Type III SO.
+A written opinion of counsel of either the Foundation or the prospective grantee concluding the prospective grantee is a Type I, Type II, or functionally integrated Type III supporting organization.

+Where appropriate in the discretion of Foundation Staff, including where questions arise regarding the appropriate compliance necessary to comply with applicable law and IRS regulations, Foundation Staff should consult with legal counsel as to how expenditure responsibility should be handled.

-Resolution for Grants for Individuals and from Donor-Advised Funds, Approved by BOT March 15, 2007
+Approval of Grants for Individuals and from Donor-Advised Funds, Approved by Board of Trustees March 15, 2007:

 RESOLUTION